Listen to Brook Andrew describe the research project on ABC Radio Speaking Out program on 1 July 2018.

 Representation, Remembrance and the Memorial (RRM) is a visual arts research project that concerns the Australian frontier wars and the possibility of representing the magnitude of Indigenous loss and survival in a national memorial.
-Led by the Wiradjuri/Celtic artist Brook Andrew with a group of local and international people (see 'FORUM 2018'), the project focuses on case studies including investigating international examples of monuments to genocide and community approaches to remembering frontier violence.
+Led by the Wiradjuri/Celtic artist Brook Andrew with a group of local and international peoples (see 'FORUM 2018'), the project focuses on case studies including investigating international examples of monuments to genocide and community approaches to remembering frontier violence.

-Research activities and outcomes include interviewing memorial experts, site visits, archival research, hosting a forum, developing artworks, writing a set of guidelines and publications.
+Research activities and outcomes include interviewing memorial experts, site visits, archival research, hosting a forum, developing a collective of Australian and international peoples, creating artworks, testing principles of best practice, and publications.

 RRM is funded by a grant from the Australian Research Council Indigenous Discovery Program (2016–2018) and is hosted by Monash University's Faculty of Art, Design and Architecture.
 The project is based in Melbourne, Australia.

 We acknowledge the Boon Wurrung and Wurrundjeri peoples of the Kulin Nations as the traditional owners of the land on which our office and studio resides.

-PLEASE NOTE: this website and project is not a history project.
-For a detailed history of the frontier wars in Australia including massacres of the first peoples, we suggest the following resources as an introduction:
+PLEASE NOTE: This website and project is not a history project and does not attempt to list a definitive history of memorials in Australia to massacres, battles and frontier violence.
+For a history of the frontier wars in Australia including massacres of the first peoples, we suggest the following resources as an introduction:

 "Colonial Frontier Massacres in Eastern Australia 1788-1872" https://c21ch.newcastle.edu.au/colonialmassacres/, accessed 25 August 2017.